 Her paintings belong to private collections including CICA Museum, Hubert Burda Collection, Abrishamchi Family Collection, Vinik Family, Corcoran Family, CM Collection and Eileen Kaminsky Foundation.

-Her artwork has been featured in notable publications such as Forbes, Create Magazine, Wall Street International, Blanc Magazine, Un1k and France Amerique among others.
+Her artwork has been featured in notable publications such as Forbes, Create Magazine, Wall Street International, Blanc Magazine, Un1k and France Amerique among others and on the HBO series The Undoing starring Nicole Kidman and Hugh Grant through her collaboration with Michele Mariaud Gallery.

 She is an ArtCan member, a non profit community of artists and regulartly support charities through her artwork.